Tunisian Arabic: Music

 In the early 1990s, underground music in Tunisian Arabic appeared.
 This mainly consisted of rap and was not successful in the beginning because of the lack of media coverage.
 Tunisian underground music, mainly written in Tunisian Arabic, became successful in the 2000s, thanks to its spread over the Internet, and came to involve other alternative genres like reggae and Rock.

 In 2014, the first opera songs in Tunisian Arabic had appeared.
 They were the ones of Yosra Zekri that were written by Emna Rmilli and composed by Jalloul Ayed.

 In 2018, the Tunisian linguist Mohamed Bacha published Eternal Classic Songs of Tunisia The mythical classic Tunisian songs presented in this book were performed by artists popular in Tunisia's urban centers in the 1950s, 60s, 70s, 80s.
-The lyrics of these beautiful songs are in natural and authentic Tunisian Arabic, the spoken language of Tunisia.
-The singers performed with Western and Egyptian-like orchestra ensembles, in addition to a Chorus that repeats some verses in a beautiful, unique Tunisian manner, in some songs like ‘’O The Beauty of The Desert” and ‘’How Could you believe it!?’’
+The lyrics of these songs are in natural and authentic Tunisian Arabic, the spoken language of Tunisia.
+The singers performed with Western and Egyptian-like orchestra ensembles, in addition to a Chorus that repeats some verses in a unique Tunisian manner, in some songs like ‘’O The Beauty of The Desert” and ‘’How Could you believe it!?’’

 The music of the songs was composed by great professional musicians such as Boubaker El Mouldi, Mohamed Triki, Salah El Mahdi, Ridha Kalaï, Ali Riahi, Kaddour Srarfi, Chedly Anouar, Hedi Jouini.
 The lyrics written by poets like Omar Ben Salem, Mahmoud Bourguiba, Mohamed Bouthina.
 Only rarely was the singer himself at the same time the music composer, as in the case of Ali Riahi in some of his songs.
 Some of the best Tunisian classic songs were selected from the rich traditional musical folklore.